federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###Conclusion

-I barely scratched the surface of the Domain Name System topic, and that alone took me a day of research and writing.
+I barely scratched the surface of the Domain Name System topic, and that alone took a good day of research and writing.

-So I decided to avoid making this post too long, so that beginners that are going to find it will profit, and add a "part one" to the title.
-This will allow me to decide which part of DNS is worth more digging, and write the sequel.
+So I decided to avoid making this post too long, so that beginners that are going to find it will profit, and be encouraged to research on these key concepts.
+This will allow me to decide which part of DNS is worth more digging, and maybe write a sequel.

 Stay tuned!